Corporate - DeductionsLast reviewed - 31 March 2023

 * For industrial buildings, the investment allowance and the initial allowance can both be claimed in the year in which the building is put into use, together with the wear and tear allowance for that year.

-Goodwill is not deductible as it is a capital expense.
+Goodwill is not deductible as it is of a capital nature.

 A deduction is allowed for preliminary business expenses in the charge year in which that business commences, provided that the expenditure was incurred within 18 months before the commencement and provided that the expense would have been deductible if it had been incurred after the commencement.